 The dark brown tablets contain 70mg of gestodene and 40mg ethinyloestradiol.

 The white tablets contain 100mg of gestodene and 30mg ethinyloestradiol.

 If you wish to delay your period with Triadene, skip the pill-free week and run two packs back to back.
 This will delay your period for another 21 days.
 It is not recommended to do this for more than one month in a row.

 Consult your doctor before taking Triadene if:

 Certain medications can interfere with the way Triadene works, causing it to be less effective.
 These include:

-The mini pill is a good alternative for women who are at risk from taking the combined pill or who are sensitive to the effects of estrogen.
+The mini pill is a good alternative for women who are not suitable for the combined pill or who are sensitive to the effects of oestrogen.
 Barrier methods of contraception include condoms and diaphragms and other long term options are the copper or hormonal coil, injection or implant.